-Registration
+7 Registration

-Research project consortia who intend to submit a transnational proposal should as first register at https://prod-thcs.auth.cbim.it/oidc-thcs click on "sign up" and follow the further instructions.
-The system will open on 23rd February 2024.
+Research project consortia who intend to submit a transnational proposal should as first register at https://proposals.etag.ee/thcs/2025 and follow the further instructions.
+The system will open at 12:00 CET 26 November 2024.
 To register, please complete the different sections as soon as possible.

-Submissions
+8 Submissions